Elsdon Best: Early years

+A photograph of Elsdon Best, Tom Wyatt and William Williams, at the Old Shebang on Cuba Street in Wellington in 1883.

 Elsdon Best was born 30 June 1856 at Tawa Flat, New Zealand, to William Best and the former Hannah Haynes Nibbs.
 When his father obtained a position at the Colonial Treasury, the family moved from its farmstead at Grasslees Farm to Wellington, where Best, aged 9, went to school.
 After completing his formal education, he took and passed the Civil Service examination and became a clerk in 1873.
 Within a year he found the work uncongenial and moved to Poverty Bay, where he worked in farming and forestry.

 In 1881 Best joined the Armed Constabulary.
 Based in the Taranaki at a time of increased tensions between the Māori and the colonial settlers in the area, he became involved in the arrests of protesters.
 Through the influence of his brother-in-law, Walter Gudgeon, he transferred to a Māori contingent and later that year he participated in the raid on Parihaka (November 1881).
 He left the Armed Constabulary after two years of service to travel to the United States of America, where he worked for three years, first in Hawaii and then in California, mustering cattle and doing forestry.

 Best returned to New Zealand in 1886 and entered into a timber venture with his brother, using sawmilling equipment he had purchased in the United States.
 He also came into increasing contact with the Māori and, encouraged by Gudgeon and other notable settlers from the Taranaki, including Percy Smith, studied their language and culture.
 His timber business failed in 1891 and Best moved to Wellington, where he found work as a storeman.
 When Smith established the Polynesian Society in 1892 with the intention of promoting interest in and discussion of Polynesian history and culture, Best became a foundation member.
 For the Society's first edition of its Journal he wrote an article on the people of the Philippines.
 He also began a series of publications concerning the history of Wellington Harbour.